msafeerhassan/linerobot/README.md

 Line Following Robot with PID project uses IR Sensors, Microcontroller and Motors to follow a line path on the floor.
 PID is a type of error-reduction algorithm implemented in such robots to reduce their errors and improve accuracy and precision.
 ## Project Details
 This project is built under Hack Club's Blueprint Program.
-Custom shape PCB will be used as chassis for the car.
-PCB will also have all components routing alongwith components mounting and soldering.
-This will reduce the wires and improve the project's appearance.
-Moreover, it would reduce the weight due to the chassis.
+Custom shape PCB is be used as chassis for the car.
+PCB covers all components routing alongwith components mounting and soldering.
+This reduces the wires and improve the project's appearance.
+Moreover, it reduces the weight due to separate chassis making it more efficient.
-We will use N20 Gear Motors with encoders and DRV8833 Motor Driver alongwith QTR 8 Channel IR Sensor Array and ESP32 S3 Devkit.
-Several capacitors will be used to improve the current flow.
-A Lithium Battery will be used as power source.
-ESP32 will be powered by 5V which will be regulated via a Buck Convertor.
-Motors will be powered by 6V and this too would be regulated through a 6V 5A Buck Converter.
+N20 Gear Motors with encoders and DRV8833 Motor Driver alongwith QTR 8 Channel IR Sensor Array and ESP32 S3 Devkit are being used.
+Several capacitors are added to improve the current flow.
+A Lithium Battery powers this whole project.
+ESP32 is powered by 5V which is regulated via a Buck Convertor.
+Motors are powered by 6V and this too is regulated through a 6V 5A Buck Converter.

 PCB: